 Can’t connect to wireless net with my new wireless IP camera.
 The camera works great when it is plugged into the modem via an Ethernet cable.
 The IP cam can’t connect to WiFi, and it keeps dropping the connection to the network.

-IP camera WiFi not working or IP camera not connecting to WiFi is a common issue.
+IP camera WiFi not working or IP camera not connecting to your router WiFi is a common issue.
 What most of you would care most about is the network connection when using a wireless IP camera or a wireless IP camera system.
-Why IP camera cannot connect wireless and why Foscam/Tenvis/Easyn/TP-Link IP camera wireless is not working?
+Why the IP camera cannot connect wirelessly and why Foscam/Tenvis/Easyn/TP-Link IP camera wireless is not working, and why your IP camera is in offline mode now and then?

-Reasons Why Your IP Camera Cannot Connect to WiFi
+Reasons Why Your IP Camera Cannot Connect to Your Router WiFi

 Check the several reasons why your security cameras working over network (IP cameras) are not working on WiFi.